 - Find out the exchange with Longest History

 - Measure the strength of Whale’s Bank Balance.
-Is he poor or rich.
-How to Measure ?
+Is he poor or rich?
+How to Measure?
 Check past instances of Pumps & dumps.
 Rich Whales can sustain, bigger pumps for a sustained period of time with multiple 100% ++ sustained pumps during the history of the coins.
 Poor Whales can at best manage to pump prices intra-day / intra-week and you can clearly see large wicks dotting the skyline of the chart.
-Multiple Large wicks & no sustained pumps in the past suggests the big ticket investor who were interested in those coins were kinda poor wannabe whales who couldnt really manage to pump it nicely.
-In most cases, they would post new lows and continue to trend lower. while such coins can surely pump but their sustainability of those pumps will be always low and they will almost immediately dump back.
-Now this can change only if new set of whales become interested in those coins
+Multiple Large wicks & no sustained pumps in the past suggest the big ticket investor who was interested in those coins were kinda poor wannabe whales who couldn’t really manage to pump it nicely.
+In most cases, they would post new lows and continue to trend lower. while such coins can surely pump but the sustainability of those pumps will be always low and they will almost immediately dump back.
+Now this can change only if a new set of whales become interested in those coins

 - If the whale is rich, use the TA and apply all the rules and take a position based on your trading strategy